 - Drug Crimes: Prohibited acts under Section 841 of Title 21 of the United States Code include unlawfully manufacturing, creating, distributing, or dispensing controlled or counterfeit substances; possessing chemicals with the intent to manufacture controlled substances; using the Internet to sell or dispense drugs.
 Section 844 of Title 21 of the United States Code prohibits simple possession of controlled substances.

 - Child Pornography: Federal child pornography laws make it illegal for anyone to produce, distribute, transport, receive, access, or view images depicting a person under 18 years of age engaging in sexually explicit conduct.

 - Sex Crimes: Broadly, federal sex crimes laws concern unlawful sexual contact or conduct committed against one or more persons.
 Offenses include, but are not limited to sex trafficking, child pornography, aggravated sexual abuse, sexual abuse, sexual abuse of a minor, and abusive sexual conduct.

 - Weapon Crimes: Federal weapons offenses involve unlawfully using, possessing, carrying, selling, manufacturing, and/or transporting of deadly weapons.
-Deadly weapons include firearms, explosives, knives, silencers, and ammunitions.
+Deadly weapons include firearms, explosives, knives, silencers, and ammunition.

 Difference Between Federal and State Crimes

-How the federal government and state government prosecute and penalize crimes differs.
-Most common crimes are violations of state law.
+How the federal government and state governments prosecute and penalize crimes differs.
+The most common crimes are violations of state law.
 Thus, the state handles the majority of criminal cases.
 However, federal laws enacted by Congress are prosecuted at the national level if the committed crime is tied to a federal issue.
 Fewer crimes are considered federal criminal violations.